Eid Al Fitr 2026 staycations deals: UAE and Oman hotel offers for the long weekend | The National

 Al Habtoor Polo Resort

-Al Habtoor Polo Resort is offering deluxe rooms with breakfast for two at Andalucia Restaurant from Dh1,060 per night.
+The resort is offering deluxe rooms with breakfast for two at Andalucia restaurant from Dh1,060 per night.

-The deal, running over Eid Al Fitr, also includes early check-in from 11am and late check-out at 4pm, and an upgrade to a junior or executive Suite (subject to availability).
+The deal also includes early check-in from 11am and late check-out at 4pm, and an upgrade to a junior or executive suite subject to availability.

-Dh200 of credit at Oasis Pool Bar and Lounge is also included in the rate.
+A credit of Dh200 at Oasis Pool Bar and Lounge is included in the rate.

 Anantara The Palm Dubai Resort

-A daily breakfast is included, as well as 10 per cent discounts at resort restaurants, 20 per cent discounts on selected leisure activities and 30 per cent discounts at the hotel spa.
+Daily breakfast is included, as well as 10 per cent discounts at resort restaurants, 20 per cent off on selected leisure activities and 30 per cent discounts at the spa.

-An early check-in at 11am and late check-out at 5pm is also offered.
+Guests can enjoy early check-in at 11am and late check-out at 5pm.

 Anantara World Islands Dubai Resort

-Anantara World Islands Dubai Resort is four kilometres from Dubai’s coastline.
-The hotel's staycation deal includes savings of up to 10 per cent on room rates, with breakfast for two adults and up to two children under 12 at Qamar, as well as a daily resort credit of up to Dh750, which can be used for hotel dining or at the spa.
-Early check-in and late check-out are offered, subject to availability.
+The resort is 4km from Dubai’s coastline.
+Its staycation deal includes savings of up to 10 per cent on room rates, with breakfast for two adults and up to two children under 12 at Qamar, as well as a daily resort credit of up to Dh750, which can be used for hotel dining or at the spa.
+Early check-in and late check-out are offered subject to availability.

-The package also includes a complimentary 60-minute full body massage for two when staying in the Beach Pool Villas, Two Bedroom Villa or Four Bedroom Villa room categories.
+The package also includes a complimentary 60-minute full body massage for two when staying in the beach pool, two-bedroom or four-bedroom villa categories.

 Atlantis Dubai

-Both Atlantis, The Palm and Atlantis The Royal are offering discounts to UAE residents.
+Both Atlantis The Palm and Atlantis The Royal are offering discounts to UAE residents during the Eid Al Fitr weekend.

-Depending on the duration of the stay, guests can either avail 25 per cent off rooms and suites, or a stay three nights and pay two offer − the two deals cannot be used together.
+Depending on the duration of the stay, guests can either get 25 per cent off rooms and suites, or an offer to stay for three nights upon paying for two.
+The two deals cannot be used together.

-At Atlantis, The Palm, guests can dine at a host of restaurants, including one Michelin-starred Ossiano and Brasserie Frantzen, or or embrace family fun at Wavehouse, complete with bowling lanes and arcade games.
-While at Atlantis The Royal, guests can relax at Cloud 22 pool, watch the fire and water fountain show featuring a score by Hans Zimmer, or dine at Estiatorio Milos, Ling Ling or celebrity favourite Carbone.
+At Atlantis The Palm, guests can dine at a host of restaurants, including Michelin-starred Ossiano and Brasserie Frantzen, or embrace family fun at Wavehouse, complete with bowling lanes and arcade games.

+At Atlantis The Royal, guests can relax at Cloud 22 pool, watch the fire and water fountain show featuring a score by Hans Zimmer, and dine at Estiatorio Milos, Ling Ling or celebrity-favourite Carbone.

-Bookings should be made online and at least one valid Emirates ID must be presented at check-in per booked room.
+Bookings must be made online and at least one valid Emirates ID must be presented at check-in per booked room.

 JA Ocean View Hotel